wotakumoe/wotaku/docs/scanlation.md

 <br>

 ::: tip Kaguya
 To make the process easier, we have made [Kaguya](https://github.com/wotakumoe/kaguya) for [Cubari](https://cubari.moe/).
-It can batch upload manga chpaters on Imgchest and generate full JSON.
+It can batch upload manga chapters on Imgchest and generate full JSON.
 Full guide [here](/guides/manga/cubari).
 :::

 ![](/banner/comms.webp)